idvxlab/vega-lite-linter/README.md

 <!-- More details can be found in [vega-lite-linter's project website](xxx). -->

+## Credits
+Vega-lite-linter was invented by the [iDV<sup>x</sup> Lab](https://idvxlab.com/) together with [AntV](https://antv.vision/en).
+If you are looking for a visualization linter that uses other chart libraries, have a look at [ChartLinter](https://ava.antv.vision/en/docs/guide/chart-linter/intro).

 ## License
 The software is available under the [MIT License](https://github.com/idvxlab/vega-lite-linter/blob/main/LICENSE).